Ustaz07/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Curriculum

-Short Specialization
+Short Specializations

-Average: 0.0%
+Average: 77.7%
-You just released the advanced tasks of this project.
-Have fun!
-0x00.
-ES6 Basics
+0x03.
+ES6 data manipulation
 JavaScript
 ES6
  Weight: 1
- Project will start Aug 4, 2024 10:00 PM, must end by Aug 5, 2024 10:00 PM
+ Project will start Aug 11, 2024 10:00 PM, must end by Aug 13, 2024 10:00 PM
- Checker was released at Aug 5, 2024 4:00 AM
+ Checker was released at Aug 12, 2024 10:00 AM
- An auto review will be launched at the deadline Concepts
+ An auto review will be launched at the deadline
-For this project, we expect you to look at these concepts:

-JavaScript programming
-Software Linter

 Resources
 Read or watch:

-ECMAScript 6 - ECMAScript 2015
-Statements and declarations
-Arrow functions
-Default parameters
-Rest parameter
-Javascript ES6 — Iterables and Iterators
+Array
+Typed Array
+Set Data Structure
+Map Data Structure
+WeakMap
 Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-What ES6 is
-New features introduced in ES6
-The difference between a constant and a variable Block-scoped variables
-Arrow functions and function parameters default to them Rest and spread function parameters
-String templating in ES6
-Object creation and their properties in ES6
-Iterators and for-of loops
-Requirements
-General
+How to use map, filter and reduce on arrays
+Typed arrays
+The Set, Map, and Weak link data structures Requirements
 All your files will be executed on Ubuntu 18.04 LTS using NodeJS 12.11.x Allowed editors: vi, vim, emacs, Visual Studio Code All your files should end with a new line
 A README.md file, at the root of the folder of the project, is mandatory Your code should use the js extension
-Your code will be tested using the Jest Testing Framework Your code will be analyzed using the linter ESLint along with specific rules that we’ll provide All of your functions must be exported
+Your code will be tested using Jest and the command npm run test Your code will be verified against lint using ESLint Your code needs to pass all the tests and lint.
+You can verify the entire project running npm run full-test All of your functions must be exported
 Setup
 Install NodeJS 12.11.x